MetabolomicsAustralia-Bioinformatics/metabio/README.md

 # be sure to update Django's settings.py file wth the password of your choice (line 96)

 # login to mysql console as root
+# sudo is probably required the first time this is run
 sudo mysql -u root -p

 # Create database called 'backend' if it doesn't exist